Atharv5873/Smart-Vehicle-Safety-and-Comfort-Enhancement-System/README.md

 This project is licensed under [MIT License](LICENSE).
 You are free to use, modify, and distribute the code and documentation as per the terms of the license.

 ## Authors
-- [Your Name] - Project Lead & Developer
+- Atharv Sharma - Project Lead & Developer
-- [Contributor 1] - Sensor Integration & Testing
+- G Neeraj - Sensor Integration & Testing
-- [Contributor 2] - Display Module Configuration & Optimization
+- Soham Pujari - Display Module Configuration & Optimization

 ## Acknowledgments
-Special thanks to [Organization/Company Name] for supporting this project and providing resources.

 For more information, refer to the detailed documentation in /docs.